 - 3 Saccrification rest: 78 °C, approximately 10 min

 After the four phases have been run through, a warning tone sounds.
 Then the lautering process is easily and quickly done by removing the malt pipe.
-In the case of the 200 and 500-litre Braumeister, this is done by means of the lifting device.
-Allow to drain a few minutes and remove - if necessary pour water through the malt (sparge) to achieve a better yield.
+In the case of the 200, 500-litre and 1000-litre Braumeister, this is done using the lifting device.
+Drain for a few minutes and remove - if necessary pour water through the malt to achieve an even better yield.

 With the lid open, the wort is boiled for 80 minutes with hops being added several times.
 The evaporated water is replaced by the addition of fresh brewing water.
 The original gravity can be finally adjusted by adding or leaving out water.
 The drawbar on the Braumeister serves as a level meter.
 At the end of the boiling phase, a warning tone sounds again.

-After boiling, the wort is cooled as soon as possible to the fermentation temperature by a wort cooler or in the case of the 200 and 500-litre Braumeister by the double jacket, mixed with yeast and fermented in an suitably large tank (accessory).
+After boiling with the standard Braumeister, the wort is cooled as soon as possible to the fermentation temperature by using a wort cooler.
+With the Braumeister PLUS or in the case of the 200, 500 and 1000-litre Braumeister the wort is cooled down by the weld-on double jacket.
+Afterwards the wort is mixed with yeast and fermented in an suitably large tank (accessory).
 After several weeks storage in bottles or in a maturing barrel (accessory), the well-chilled beer can be tasted.